-And you will be changing the landscape for half the world’s population living with at least one chronic illness, for 1 in 5 who live with mental illness, and for those caring for someone with a chronic physical or mental illness.
+And you will be changing the landscape for half the world’s population living with chronic illness and for the 65 million people caring for someone with a chronic physical or mental illness.

-Together, as we raise awareness, let’s also remember that while chronic illness is hard, there is hope.
+Together, as we raise awareness, let’s also remember that while caring for a loved one is hard, there is hope.